Top Online Counseling Psychology Degree Programs

 COUNSELING PSYCHOLOGY DEGREE PROGRAM EXAMPLES

 |School||# of Credits Required||Start Dates||Minimum Months to Complete|

 HOW MUCH DOES A COUNSELING PSYCHOLOGY DEGREE COST TO EARN?

-Counseling Psychology students paid median in-state public tuition of $7,128 in 2016.
-Median tuition for out-of-state private colleges was $27,650.
-Compare tuition costs for the following master’s level psychology programs:
+Counseling Psychology students paid a median in state public tuition of $7,094 in 2017.
+Median tuition for out of state private schools was $27,580.
+Compare tuition costs for the below master’s level psych programs:

 |School||# of Credits Required||Cost Per Credit||Total Tuition Cost|

 |Grand Canyon U||36||$515||$18,540|

 Last check, there were 343 schools that offer Counseling Psych programs.
 From those schools, 10,269 Counseling Psych degrees were awarded to students.

 |School||2017 Degrees awarded||2019/20 Tuition (out of state unless *)|

 Estimated for full time, beginning undergrad students